YOUR QUESTIONS ANSWERED

 Israeli-Palestinian-Conflict

-• Palestinians are the only population in the world that the UN refuses to resettle.
+• The UN and international organizations have perpetuated the Palestinian refugee problem.
+Palestinians are the only population in the world that the UN refuses to resettle.
 Instead, it passes their refugee status on to children and grandchildren.
-As a result, the original Palestinian refugee population of a few hundred thousand has grown to more than five million today.
+As a result, the original Palestinian refugee population of a few hundred thousand has grown to more than 6 million today.
+There unique status is "the single biggest stumbling block to achieving peace

 Israeli Policies